onkyo14taro/investigation-phase/README.md

 # An Investigation of the Effectiveness of Phase for Audio Classification

-- Authors: Shunsuke Hidaka, Kohei Wakamiya, Tokihiko Kaburaki
+- Authors: Shunsuke Hidaka, Kohei Wakamiya, Tokihiko Kaburagi
 - Paper: [https://arxiv.org/abs/2110.02878](https://arxiv.org/abs/2110.02878)

 ## About